Tunnelsats/tunnelsats/FAQ.md

 32766:  from all lookup main
 32767:  from all lookup default
 ```
-In addition you have to create an additional nftable to circumvent the mullvad firewall rules.
-Create a file called exclude.rules and input the following content
+In addition, you have to create an additional nftable to circumvent the mullvad firewall rules.
+Create a file called `exclude.rules` and input the following content:
 ```
 table inet excludeTraffic {
   chain allowIncoming {